 About the site

-səmiq̓ʷəʔelə/Riverview is a 244-acre site in southeast Coquitlam, managed by BC Housing in partnership with kʷikʷəƛ̓əm (Kwikwetlem First Nation).
-For nearly 100 years, the site was the centre of mental health and substance use treatment in BC.
+səmiq̓ʷəʔelə/Riverview is a 244-acre site in southeast Coquitlam.
+The site is managed by BC Housing in partnership with kʷikʷəƛ̓əm (Kwikwetlem First Nation).

 History of the land

 The history of this land doesn’t begin in the 20th century.

 Prior to 1904, and for thousands of years, kʷikʷəƛ̓əm stewarded these lands as part of its core and ancestral territory.
 Artifacts found on site have been carbon-dated and reflect over 4,000 years of kʷikʷəƛ̓əm activity. kʷikʷəƛ̓əm oral stories reflect a history of time immemorial on these lands.

 In respect of kʷikʷəƛ̓əm’s ancestral history on the Lands, BC Housing affirms kʷikʷəƛ̓əm as a partner in the stewardship of – and future planning for – the site.
 We are in Phase Two of səmiq̓ʷəʔelə project

 About the Name

 The səmiq̓ʷəʔelə/Riverview site has had several names over the years.
 It was called Hospital for the Mind at Mount Coquitlam when the first mental health building opened in 1913.
 Later it changed to Essondale.
 In 1965, the Province renamed it Riverview Hospital, a name that was in use for more than 50 years.